tumble1999/savaslabs.github.io/_posts/2016-09-14-supercharged-seo-with-drupal-8.md

 #### Drupal 8  Multilingual Capabilities

 To reach audiences from around the world, companies need to speak to users in their native language.
 In 2017, producing content in English language [is not enough](http://www.bloggingpro.com/archives/2016/01/04/why-having-a-multilingual-website-is-the-smartest-marketing-decision/), even if English is considered an internationally accepted language.
-The United States is now the world’s second largest Spanish-speaking country after Mexico, which amplifies the necessity of serving multilingual content for U.S. based audience.
+The United States is now the world's second largest Spanish-speaking country after Mexico, which amplifies the necessity of serving multilingual content for U.S. based audience.
 To help put things in perspective we checked recent statistics.

 > [English is a #1 language used in the Web, but it only amounts to 26.3% of the online market.](http://www.internetworldstats.com/stats7.htm)